KenzoSuenari/KenzoSuenari/README.md

 - 👋 Hi, I’m @KenzoSuenari
-- 👀 I’m interested in
+- 👀 I’m interested in gaming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning sex
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a stripper's house
 - 📫 How to reach me ...

 <!---